8 Bone Broth Benefits That Will Convince You to Try the Trend

-Bone broth offers a laundry list of body-boosting benefits: For one, it's a great source of protein (about 6 grams per cup) and minerals like calcium, phosphorous (good for bones and teeth), and potassium, which helps move nutrients into cells and waste out of cells.
+There's a laundry list of health benefits of bone broth.
+For one, it's a great source of protein (about 6 grams per cup) and minerals like calcium, phosphorous (good for bones and teeth), and potassium, which helps move nutrients into cells and waste out of cells.
 That's not all.
 Keep reading for more of the benefits of bone both.

 How to Use Bone Broth

-If the idea of drinking it out of your favorite coffee mug feels a little odd, don't worry: There are plenty of other ways to eat, drink, and use bone broth.
+If the idea of drinking bone broth out of your favorite coffee mug feels a little odd, don't worry: There are plenty of other ways to eat, drink, and use bone broth.

 - Drink it straight up.
 Pour it into a thermos and sip it on its own or as part of your lunch.